 The Club has recognised the members need high performance low cost yachts that can be acquired quickly and cheaply and provide a feeder for those wishing to explore other classes in the future as well as being enjoyable to sail and race in their own right.

-The Club has adopted the Dragon Force 65 as its new class for 2020, these high performance identical yachts are limited to 2 rigs and provide an easy pathway to those wishing to enter our sport and our club.
+The Club has adopted the Dragon Force 65 as its new class in 2020, these high performance identical yachts are limited to 2 rigs and provide an easy pathway to those wishing to enter our sport and our club.